You saw the answer I gave about Tokyo and I'd say the same applies as far as radiation in the air, water and on foodstuffs in Ibaraki.

 It's up to you to decide if going is the right thing to do, you have to evaluate your own risk profile and do what you think is right... but personally I'd have no problem with being around Ibaraki.
 Hope your friend feels better soon.

-Phil. over 6 years ago
+Phil. about 9 years ago